aauss/reporting_behavior/README.md

 ## Content

-I analyzed the data based on two different aspects: whether countries made a report stratified by weekday (binary reporting behavior) and how the sum of reported cases per week are distributed per weekday (relative reporting behavior).
-Also, I also developed a metric to analyze the expected reporting frequency based on the number of reported cases.
+I analyzed the data based on two different aspects: whether countries made a report stratified by weekday (binary reporting rate) and how the sum of reported cases per week are distributed per weekday (relative reporting behavior).
+Also, I  developed a metric - simply named reporting score - to analyze the expected reporting frequency based on the number of reported cases.
 Countries that report frequently although they don't have many cases receive a positive score and countries that don't report frequently and have a high incidence receive a negative score.
-Finally, I applied clustering to find salient patterns in reporting.
-This yields good results for the relative reporting behavior and mixed results for the binary reporting behavior.
-The latter seems to exhibit a bias towards large countries that seem to more frequently make reports than smaller countries (measured by population) which I tried mitigating using a custom imputation method.
+Finally, I applied clustering to find salient patterns in binary reporting rates and relative reporting behavior.
+Since the size of a country may negatively influences  scores, I offer an imputation approach to counter balance alleged low reporting that may very well be due to no COVID-19 infections happening in these small (and mostly isolated) countries.

 Exact results and approach can be found the in the notebook.